KunalRelia/kunalrelia.github.io/DRU.md

 Specifically, what sort of barriers are we talking about?
 How can we overcome such barriers?
 Does a solution here have an impact on domains not related to reducing inequality?
 The upcoming release [4] tries to answer these and more such questions.

 #### 1.4 Phase ZERO - The Origin
 While the work on Phase Three nears its completion, DRU's fourth phase, being labeled as Phase ZERO, is already in the pipeline.
-Releasing the papers in the previous phases was like putting cart before the horse.
-Hence, Phase ZERO, like a prequel, will propose a theory (with potentially some empirical backing, if needed).
-This theory is probably one of the reasons why DRU exists.
+Releasing the papers in the previous phases was putting cart before the horse.
+Hence, Phase ZERO, a prequel, will propose a theory (with potentially some empirical backing, if needed) to highlight one of the possible reasons why DRU exists.
 Stay tuned for updates!

 ---
 ## 2. Releases